neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/brainglobe.md

 **Deliverables**
 <!-- Goals, or expected status after Community Bonding Period, Start of Coding, End of Coding.
 Stretch goals? -->
-- A modified implementation of the existing image processing algorithm (blob detection) in `cellfinder` that can detect cell candidates from an abitrary number of channels.
+- A modified implementation of the existing image processing algorithm (blob detection) in `cellfinder` that can detect cell candidates from an arbitrary number of channels.
-- A modified implementation of the neural network in `cellfinder` that can classify cell candidates from brain images with an abitrary number of channels.
+- A modified implementation of the neural network in `cellfinder` that can classify cell candidates from brain images with an arbitrary number of channels.
 - Tests to cover any added functionality.
 - Documentation for the new functionality.
 - A [blog](https://brainglobe.info/blog) showcasing the use of `cellfinder` on images with 1 or 3 channels.